 The grandson of an East End boxer, apparently known as "Punch Crow", Mr Crow loved a political fight.

-To his supporters, the father of four was a true class warrior, one of the most effective negotiators in the UK union movement, getting good pay and conditions for his members, willing to stand up for their rights.'Communist/socialist'
+To his supporters, the father of four was a true class warrior, one of the most effective negotiators in the UK union movement, getting good pay and conditions for his members, willing to stand up for their rights.

 Born and raised in east London, Mr Crow left school at 16 to work for London Transport, as part of a rail-fixing and tree-felling gang.